UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 * Discard one or more values in a range
 * Discard one or more values after automatically creating bins
 * Discard complete or partial transitions

+Note that the order in which the bins are added, both valid and ignore, does not matter.

 .. code-block::